pq-code-package/mlkem-c-aarch64/README.md

 - If you are not using nix, please ensure you have installed the same version as specified in [flake.nix](flake.nix).

 ### Development scripts
-After running `nix development` you should automatically have a number of support scripts in your PATH:
+After running `nix develop` you should automatically have a number of support scripts in your PATH:

 - [`format`](scripts/format) formats all files.
 The format is enforced by our CI, so you should run this script prior to committing.